Pickled Brussels Sprouts

 - In a large saucepan, bring remaining ingredients to a boil.
 Carefully ladle hot liquid over Brussels sprouts, leaving 1/2-in. headspace.
 Remove air bubbles and adjust headspace, if necessary, by adding hot mixture.
 Wipe rims.
 Center lids on jars; screw on bands until fingertip tight.

-Originally published as Pickled Brussels Sprouts in Country Woman August/September 2014
+Originally published as Pickled Brussel Sprouts in Country Woman August/September 2014